-What is the distance to the following facilities (measured from the edge of the site) Distance (metres) Observations and comments Town / local centre / shop <400m Site is within very central location Bus Stop <400m Site near limited bus route to Daventry; bus runs only twice a day once in the morning and once in the evening Primary School <400m Staverton CEVA Primary School Secondary School >3900m Local Secondary School is William Parker in Daventry Open Space / recreation facilities <400m Playing fields and play ground GP / Hospital / Pharmacy >800m Cycle route >800m Footpath <400m
+What is the distance to the following facilities (measured from the edge of the site) Distance (metres) Observations and comments Town / local centre / shop <400m Site is within very central location Bus Stop <400m Limited hourly bus route to Daventry Primary School <400m Staverton CEVA Primary School Secondary School >3900m Local Secondary School is William Parker in Daventry Open Space / recreation facilities <400m Playing fields and play ground GP / Hospital / Pharmacy >800m Cycle route >800m Footpath <400m Key employment site >800m

-Key employment site >800m Other key considerations Are there any known Tree Preservation Orders on the site?
+Other key considerations

+Are there any known Tree Preservation Orders on the site?
 No Would development lead to the loss of key biodiversity habitats with the potential to support protected species, such as, for example, mature trees, woodland, hedgerows and waterbodies?
 Low Site is largely a grassland agricultural field bordered on two sides by hedgerows.
 A detailed ecological assessment should be carried out before the submission of any planning application.
-Public Right of Way No 0 Existing social or community value (provide details) No Is the site likely to be affected by any of the following?
-Yes No ) Comments Ground Contamination (Y/N/Unknown) ] Unknown.
+Public Right of Way No

+Existing social or community value (provide details) No Is the site likely to be affected I any of the following? by Yes N 0 Comments Ground Contamination (Y/N/Unknown) ] Unknown.
 An assessment would need to be undertaken; however it is unlikely that there is significant ground contamination given that the land is in agricultural use.
-Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations ✓ ] Characteristics Characteristics which may affect development on the site: Comments Topography: Flat/ plateau/ steep gradient Flat Coalescence Development would result in neighbouring settlements merging into one another.
-No Scale and nature of development would be large enough to significantly change size and character of settlement No Other (provide details) Surrounding land uses include village settlement / playing field / residential Site is outside the Settlement Boundary and so would conflict with Policy HS24 with regard to permitting residential development in open countryside.
+Significant infrastructure crossing the site i.e. power line pipe lines, or in close proximity to hazardous installations ✓ ] Characteristics Characteristics which may affe development on the site: ct Co mments Topography: Flat/ plateau/ steep gradient Flat Coalescence Development would result in neighbouring settlements merging into one another.
+No Scale and nature of developme would be large enough to significantly change size and character of settlement nt No Other (provide details) S Surrounding land uses include village settlement / playing field / residential Н egard to ndary and so would conflict with Policy dential development in open 3.0.
+Availability Availability , ١ /es N o Comments Is the site available for sale or development (if known)?
+Please provide supporting evidence. ✓ Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners? √

-3.0.
-Availability

-Availability Yes No Comment ts Is the site available for sale or development (if known)?
-Please provide supporting evidence. ✓ Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners? ✓ Is there a known time frame for availability?
-0-5 /6-10 / 11-15 years. ✓ 0-5 Any other comments?
+Is there a known time frame for availability?
+0-5 /6-10 / 11-15 years. ~ 0-5 Any other comments?
 Sketch of a masterplan site plan for 5 houses (Drawing No. 1707-SK-6E) (September 2017) was received from the Parish Council.
 There is a covenant on the site, however the developer has advised this is removable.
 4.0.
-Summary Conclusions Please tick a box The site is suitable and available for development ('accept') ✓ This site has minor constraints ✓ The site has significant constraints The site is unsuitable for deve lopment - · · · · · · · · · · · · · · · · · · · Identified as a small development site for 5 units at 25 dwellings per hectare.
-However at approximate 30 dph, this site could accorely 6 units. mmodate Key evidence (3-4 bullet points) to explain why site has been accepted or rejected as suitable/available or unsuitable/unavailable.
-Site proprior Site EN hour lan Site the proximity to a residential area, play areas, primary school and village centre; • Site is within a Special Landscape Area (Policy EN1) which would require sensitive design of housing and landscaping to mitigate impact on landscape from growth of the village;
+Summary Conclusions Please tick a box The site is suitable and availal ole for developme ent ('accept') ✓ This site has minor constraint s ✓ The site has significant constr aints The site is unsuitable for development Potential housing development capacity (expressed as dwellings per hectare) Identified as a small development site for 5 units a dwellings per hectare.
+However at 30 dph, this site could accommodate approximately 6 units.
+Key evidence (3-4 bullet points site has been accepted or reje suitable/available or unsuitabl cted as Site propries of the propries e has potential for new accese is on the urban edge of the eximity to a residential area, mary school and village center is within a Special Landsca 1) which would require sensusing and landscaping to mit decape from growth of the vertex is outside the settlement be principal of development is cordance with Policy HS24.
+A fundary review would have to pocate Site 18 within the Neig e village in close play areas, re; ape Area (Policy itive design of igate impact on illage; oundary, whereby not permitted in A settlement be undertaken to